-The Alder Creek Apartments site would not require much grading activity compared to other areas within the FPASP because it is not as hilly as the east side of the FPASP area and would not occur for an extended period of time, thus odorous emissions generated during the construction at the Alder Creek Apartments site would not expose a substantial number of people to objectionable odors beyond what was evaluated in the FPASP EIR/EIS.
+The project and off-site improvements would not require much grading activity compared to other areas within the FPASP because it is not as hilly as the east side of the FPASP area and would not occur for an extended period of time, thus odorous emissions generated during the construction at the project site would not expose a substantial number of people to objectionable odors beyond what was evaluated in the FPASP EIR/EIS.
 No new or substantially more severe odor impacts from on-site sources would occur as a result of the project.
 The conclusions of the FPASP EIR/EIS remain valid and no further analysis is required.

 The following mitigation measures were referenced in the FPASP EIR/EIS analysis and would continue to remain applicable if the project were approved.
+Refer to the MMRP (Appendix A) for the full text of each mitigation measure.

-- ► Mitigation Measure 3A.2-1a: Implement Measures to Control Air Pollutant Emissions Generated by Construction of On-Site Elements - Mitigation Measure 3A.2-1d: Implement SMAQMD's Basic Construction Emission Control Practices during Construction of all Off-site Elements located in Sacramento County. - ▶ Mitigation Measure 3A.2-2: Implement All Measures Prescribed by the Air Quality Mitigation Plan to Reduce Operational Air Pollutant Emissions - ► Mitigation Measure 3A.2-4b: Implement Measures to Reduce Exposure of Sensitive Receptors to Operational Emissions of Toxic Air Contaminants - ▶ Mitigation Measure 3A.2-5: Implement a Site Investigation to Determine the Presence of NOA and, if necessary, Prepare and Implement an Asbestos Dust Control Plan - ► Mitigation Measure 3A.2-6: Implement Measures to Control Exposure of Sensitive Receptors to Operational Odorous Emissions
+- Mitigation Measure 3A.2-1a: Implement Measures to Control Air Pollutant Emissions Generated by Construction of On-Site Elements - ► Mitigation Measure 3A.2-2: Implement All Measures Prescribed by the Air Quality Mitigation Plan to Reduce Operational Air Pollutant Emissions - ► Mitigation Measure 3A.2-4b: Implement Measures to Reduce Exposure of Sensitive Receptors to Operational Emissions of Toxic Air Contaminants - ► Mitigation Measure 3A.2-5: Implement a Site Investigation to Determine the Presence of NOA and, if necessary, Prepare and Implement an Asbestos Dust Control Plan - ► Mitigation Measure 3A.2-6: Implement Measures to Control Exposure of Sensitive Receptors to Operational Odorous Emissions